riddheshsutar/web-app-project/README.md

 ---

-**Note**: Always replace `sutarriddhesh22`  with your actual Docker Hub username throughout the commands.
+**Note**: Always replace `your-dockerhub-username` with your actual Docker Hub username throughout the commands.